 To survive in business, change and adaptation is necessary.
-Your brand may immediately or eventually need to evolve in order to ensure it keeps up-to-date with the changing needs and trends in the marketplace.
-You can’t run your company the same way forever–if you do, you are likely to lose customers.
-Re-branding is often necessary to stay relevant to the times in which a brand exists, and to ensure its future success.
-Re-branding is also necessary if you wish to change the audience you wish to cater towards, and the message you wish to convey about your product(s) and/or service(s).
+Your brand may immediately or eventually need to evolve, in order to ensure it keeps up-to-date with the changing needs and trends in the marketplace.
+You can’t run your company the same way forever.
+If you do so, you are likely to lose customers.
+Re-branding is often necessary in order to stay relevant to the times in which a brand exists, as well as to ensure its future success.
+Re-branding is also necessary if you wish to change the audience you wish to cater towards, as well as the message you wish to convey about your product(s) and/or service(s).

 - Target Audience: Determining who your audience is.
 Who is most likely to buy your product(s) and/or service(s)?
 This will allow you to figure out the correct message to send, as well as how to convey it